What to Expect

 If you park out front, enter through the glass doors to our narthex (lobby).
 Worship is in the sanctuary (on your right, under the steeple).
 If you park in the back lot, you’ll enter through a different set of glass doors to our Sunday School wing.
 Turn right to make your way to the rest of the building.

 Will I have to say anything or be singled out?

 Don’t worry, you won’t be asked to stand up and talk!
 Don’t be surprised if someone notices you’re a visitor and offers a warm welcome and an invitation to visit us again; we love new faces!
 We have a fellowship hour between the morning services called HeBrews.
 You are welcome to come back and enjoy a snack and coffee and get to know some fellow congregants.

 I’m not a Methodist; can I still participate in the service and take communion?

 Yes!
-All people are invited to share in our worship and receive communion.
+All people are invited to share in our worship and if you love Jesus, you are welcome to receive communion.

 Is the church accessible?

 Yes, there are at-grade entrances at both the front and rear of the building.
 Within the building, a lift connects the main level to the Sunday School wing.
-Accessible bathrooms are located in the Sunday School wing.
-A sign language interpreter is at the 8:40 am service on the first and third Sundays of each month, and at the 11:00 am service on the second and fourth Sundays.
+Accessible bathrooms are located in the Sunday School wing and near the church office.
 Hearing assistance devices and large-print hymnals are available in the sanctuary; ask an usher for more information.
 Gluten-free elements are available for communion.

 Do you collect an offering?